xuxiaowei-io/gitaly/doc/design_ha.md

 consistency for reference updates, only.
 There are multiple paths in GitLab that can trigger such a reference update, including but not limited to:

-- Clients execute git-push(1).
+- Clients execute `git-push(1)`.

 - Creation of tags via GitLab's `UserCreateTag` RPC.

 - Merges and rebases when accepting merge requests.

-Common to all of them is that they perform reference updates using git-core, and, more importantly, its reference transaction mechanism.
-An ideal solution would thus hook into this reference transaction mechanism directly via githooks(5), which has been implemented in git-core and is going to be part of release v2.28.0.
+Common to all of them is that they perform reference updates using `git-core`, and, more importantly, its reference transaction mechanism.
+An ideal solution would thus hook into this reference transaction mechanism directly via githooks(5), which has been implemented in `git-core` and is going to be part of release v2.28.0.

 Strong consistency is implemented via the reference-transaction hook.
 This hook